 - You can use sauce, but I’m not a fan and it does make things soggy.
 Sometimes I will spread a bit of dijon mustard on though for extra flavor.

 Why do I call this “traditional”?
 It’s because it involves manually squeezing all the liquid out before mixing and baking.
-I’ve recently found an alternative recipe that doesn’t, and I’ll share that down the road once I’ve perfected it.
+I’ve recently found an alternative recipe that doesn’t require squeezing (due to a secret ingredient), which I’ve been loving as well.

 The thing about making a traditional cauliflower crust is that it’s not super fast.
 Now, it’s not HARD, it just has a few different steps and ALL THAT SQUEEZING.
 What I’ve found helpful in how to make cauliflower crust is to break up into a few key phases or steps so I can plan my timing around it.